Stocks mixed as investors wait to hear from Federal Reserve

-Stocks were wavering between gains and losses in early trading Wednesday, a day after the S&P 500 had its biggest drop in four weeks and broke a five-day winning streak.
+Stocks were wavering between gains and losses in morning trading Wednesday, a day after the S&P 500 had its biggest drop in four weeks and broke a five-day winning streak.

 Investors are waiting to hear from the Federal Reserve, which will release the minutes from its latest policy meeting in the afternoon.